kuhrusty/Micropulease/CONTRIBUTING.md

 1. copy one of the classes in `com.kuhrusty.micropul.renderer`;
    change its name.
+1. Add its name to `app/src/main/res/values/strings.xml`.
 1. Add it to the list of renderers in `com.kuhrusty.micropul.StartGameActivity.getTileRenderers()`.

 Build & install the app; confirm that your new renderer shows up in the list of available renderers.